kyma-project/test-infra/performance-tools/docs/performance-test-execution.md

 ### Production Mode
 Here the script is executed periodically.
 There is runner.sh script which is creating a kyma cluster that needs to be tested.
 Once the cluster is created, it runs all the k6 scripts present and then deletes the cluster.

-The K6 scripts are located [here](https://github.com/kyma-project/kyma/tests/perf).
-For more details of how to write K6 scripts in Kyma refer here.

 ### Development mode
 Here a developer can create his/her own kyma cluster on demand and then run k6 scripts manually.
 The idea here is if a developer wants to develop or debug k6 scripts then he/she can use this mode.
 One can execute the script (cluster.sh)[https://github.com/kyma-project/test-infra/performance-tools/performance-cluster/cluster.sh] in the following way